JoeYZXd/RMBG-1.4/README.md

 # BRIA Background Removal v1.4 Model Card

-100% automatically Background removal capability across all categories and image types that capture the variety of the world.
-Built and validated on a comprehensive dataset containing an equal distribution of general stock images, eComm, gaming and ads.
+RMBG v1.4 is our state-of-the-art background removal model, designed to effectively separate foreground from background in a range of categories and image types.
+This model has been trained on a carefully selected dataset, which includes: general stock images, e-commerce, gaming, and advertising content, making it suitable for various use cases.
+Developed by BRIA AI, RMBG v1.4 is available as an open-source tool for non-commercial use.

 ![examples](t4.png)

 ### Model Description

 - **Developed by:** [BRIA AI](https://bria.ai/)
-- **Model type:** Background removal image-to-image model
+- **Model type:** Background Removal
 - **License:** [bria-rmbg-1.4](https://bria.ai/bria-huggingface-model-license-agreement/)
   - The model is open for non-commercial use.
   - Commercial use is subject to a commercial agreement with BRIA.
 [Contact Us](https://bria.ai/contact-us)

-- **Model Description:** BRIA RMBG 1.4 is an image-to-image model trained exclusively on a professional-grade dataset.
+- **Model Description:** BRIA RMBG 1.4 is an saliency segmentation model trained exclusively on a professional-grade dataset.

 ## Training data
-Bria-RMBG model was trained over 12000 high quality, high resolution, fully licensed images.
+Bria-RMBG model was trained over 12,000 high-quality, high-resolution, fully licensed images.
-The training set as well as the validation benchmark if a holistic representation of the commercial world containing a distribution of general stock images, eComm, gaming and ads.
+All images were manualy labeled pixel-wise accuratly.
+For clarity, we provide our data distribution according to different categories, demonstrating our model’s versatility:
 Distribution of images:
 | Category | Distribution |
 | -----------------------------------| -----------------------------------:|